Legal protection and insolvency

 Slight rise in the number of enforcement cases

-Enforcement cases, total and grouped into taxes, other public law cases (for example, insurance payable to municipalities and other public organisations such as healthcare and day-care fees) and other matters (debt collection and proceedings under private law, alimony and fines).
+It is shown in chart 3 enforcement cases, total and grouped into taxes, other public law cases (for example, insurance payable to municipalities and other public organisations such as healthcare and day-care fees) and other matters (debt collection and proceedings under private law, alimony and fines).

 Half of Finns live in Helsinki and other parts of Southern Finland, and more than half of new companies are established there.
 This is reflected in the regional distribution of enforcement cases.
 Indebtedness increases the risk that citizens will participate in the shadow economy.